Can I Add My Girlfriend Or Boyfriend To My Car Insurance?

 3. You Each Own A Vehicle

-Insurance companies offer multi-car discounts for policies.
-If your partner owns a vehicle, you could each get a discount by combining policies.
+If your partner owns a vehicle and has their own policy, you don’t need to add them to yours – but you could get a discount by combining policies.

 4. Your Boyfriend Or Girlfriend Doesn’t Have Car Insurance

-While most insurers cover drivers you let borrow your car occasionally, some don’t.
+If your significant other lives with you and doesn’t have their own insurance, you may need to add them to your policy.
+While most insurers cover drivers who have permission to borrow your car occasionally, some don’t.
 If your auto insurance provider doesn’t allow permissive use, your policy may not pay for damages if your partner gets in an accident with your car.

 When Should I Not Add My Boyfriend Or Girlfriend To My Insurance?

 Adding your partner to your car insurance isn’t always a smart decision.
-Below are six reasons to not put them on your policy:
+Below are six reasons you many not want to include them on your policy:

 1. Your Partner Has A Bad Driving Record